<?xml version="1.0" encoding="UTF-8"?>

 <title>The RL Allans Bibles Direct Blog</title>

-<atom:link href="http://www.bibles-direct.co.uk/blog/?feed=rss2" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.bibles-direct.co.uk/blog/?feed=rss2" rel="self" type="application/rss+xml" />

 <description></description>